gleam-lang/gleam/notes/talk.md

 statement -> function           : '$1'.
 ```

-The rootsymbol is a module.
-A module consists of a series of statements it
+The rootsymbol of the grammar is a module.
+A module consists of a series of
-seems like statements would make a good Rootsymbol.
-Statements is defined as
-one or more statement.
+statements, which in tern are defined as one more more statement.

 A statement is either a module_declaration, or a function.